Instructions Reference

 -

-You want to start producing output before the entire input is read
+You want to start producing output before the processor reads the entire input.

 -